 Take a minute to evaluate your accomplishments thus far; every bit of healing up to this point is something to be proud of.
 Remember all of the skills and behavioral habits that you have been working on in rehab therapy.
 In the early stages of your treatment, learning the coping methods were an important part.

 Now, it is up to you to use those coping skills to manage your sobriety and continue to live your life after addiction.
 However, because addiction is a disease, you may never feel completely secure in a place of recovery.
-That is what being an addict is all about.

 Addiction is a very big hurdle to overcome, and many underestimate how much control it has over them.
 That is until you begin to live your life after addiction treatment.